 Early every morning, Rebecca grabs a mug of coffee and heads out to the barn to feed the animals and shovel manure.
 She says it's where she does some of her best thinking.
+In fact she's the only candidate for Governor who lives in a farm, and Minnesota Farm Fest is held on her husband's aunt Ann Gilfillan's farm.

 On the way back she checks the wind generator and solar panels, then heads in to work at the capitol.